yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-free.md

 ## Limitations

-- Limit of one free cluster per account.
+- Limit of one Sandbox cluster per account.
-- Free clusters can't be scaled.
+- Sandbox clusters can't be scaled.
-- Free clusters are secured by limiting network access using IP allow lists.
+- Sandbox clusters are secured by limiting network access using IP allow lists.
 VPC networking is not supported.
 - No backups.
-- You can't change the maintenance window schedule, set exclusion periods, or delay cluster maintenance for free clusters.
+- You can't change the maintenance window schedule, set exclusion periods, or delay cluster maintenance for Sandbox clusters.
-- You can't pause free clusters.
+- You can't pause Sandbox clusters.
-- Free clusters have the following resource limitations:
+- Sandbox clusters have the following resource limitations:
   - Up to 10 simultaneous connections; more than that will result in increased latencies and dropped connections.
-  - Maximum 500 tables or 12.5 million objects.
+  - Maximum 500 tables or 12.5 million rows; more than that may result in out-of-memory errors.

 YugabyteDB is a distributed database optimized for deployment across multiple nodes.
-Because free clusters are single node, they are not suitable for proof-of-concept (POC) or performance testing.
+Because Sandbox clusters are single node, they are not suitable for proof-of-concept (POC) or performance testing.
 To evaluate YugabyteDB Managed for production use or conduct a POC, contact {{<support-cloud>}}.

 ## Next steps